Testing against Ordered Alternatives (Murakami's BWS Trend Test)

 The p-values are estimated through an assymptotic boot-strap method

-using the function sample
+using the function sample.

-A list with class "htest"
+A list with class "htest" containing the following components:

 a character string indicating what type of test was performed.